-There are many different types of smart home hubs available, but what do they do? and do you need them?
+There are many different types of smart home automation hub available, but what do they do? and do you need them?

 Unfortunately the term hub is used in very general fashion and can mean anything from a simple protocol hub e,g Zigbee Hub to a gateway, or a complete home automation system e.g Samsung Smartthings.

 - Hardware only hubs